-The Compensation Committee believes that allocating a meaningful amount of our executive officers' total cash compensation to the achievement of corporate goals and objectives aligns our executive officers' interests with those of our stockholders.
+The Compensation Committee believes that allocating a meaningful amount of our executive officers' total cash compensation to the achievement of corporate goals and objectives aligns their interests with those of our stockholders.
 The Compensation Committee establishes annual corporate incentive bonus targets for each of our executive officers.
-For fiscal year 2019, bonus targets were set at 50%, 40%, 40% and 40% of base salary for our Chief Executive Officer, Chief Financial Officer, Chief Medical Officer and Chief Operating Officer and General Counsel, respectively.
-Our Chief Medical Officer currently works a 40% part-time schedule and his bonus is pro-rated accordingly.
-The annual corporate goals and objectives are generally critical path activities or strategic initiatives designed to enhance shareholder return.
+Fiscal year 2021 bonus targets were set at 60%, 40%, 45% and 40% of base salary for our Chief Executive Officer, Chief Financial Officer, Chief Operating Officer and General Counsel and former Chief Medical Officer, respectively.
+Our former Chief Medical Officer worked a 40% part-time schedule, and his target bonus was applied to his pro-rated salary.
+Dr. Ghalie's corporate incentive bonus target was set at 30% of base salary for fiscal year 2021.
+His corporate incentive bonus target increased to 40%, effective July 1, 2021, in connection with his promotion.
+The annual corporate goals and objectives are generally critical path activities or strategic initiatives designed to enhance stockholder return.